vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 But most transaction critical databases in my microservices architecture are strong ACID compliant RDBMSes

-    THE CONCEPT OF TRANSACTIONAL CONSISTENCY IS DIFFERENT BECAUSE OF THE NUMBER OF ACTORS INVOLVED IN STORING THE COMPONENTS OF THAT TRANSACTION
+    CONCEPTS OF TRANSACTIONAL CONSISTENCY
+    ARE DIFFERENT BECAUSE OF
+    THE NUMBER OF ACTORS
+    INVOLVED IN STORING
+    THE COMPONENTS OF
+    THE TRANSACTION

 * The worst of all scenarios is when these backups have to be co-ordinated between disparate databases where data that is part of one business transaction is split and stored.